Frodo45127/tww3_dynamic_disasters/notes.rpfm_reserved.md

 - Review Vermintide.
 - Expand Last Stand with more faction-exclusive armies
 - Expand Last Stand with more situations.
+- Expand The Dragon Emperor's Wrath with effects from the compass.
+- Expand The Dragon Emperor's Wrath with caravans with escorts.
 - Implement beastmen incursion?
 Not in a hurry, needs planning.
 - Implement a tale of two empires (massive war between cathay and the empire across the darklands).
 - Implement the hunger games (many factions attack lustria at the same time, and becomes a battle royale).